At-Risk Alcohol Use

 What is at-risk alcohol use screening?

 Screening means healthcare providers ask about alcohol use during medical appointments.
 Your healthcare provider will ask you how much and how often you drink.
 This includes drinking regularly or drinking large amounts in a short period of time (binge drinking).
-Your provider may also want to know if alcoholism or other substance abuse disorders run in your family.
-He or she may ask how you are doing in school or at work.
-A rating scale tells your healthcare provider how much you drink in a day or week.
+Your provider may also want to know if alcohol use disorder or other substance use disorders run in your family.
+Your provider may ask how you are doing in school or at work.

 How is at-risk alcohol use treated?